Quantco/datajudge/docs/source/examples/example_twitch.rst

 This example is based on data capturing statistics and properties of popular Twitch channels.
 The original data set can be found on `kaggle <https://www.kaggle.com/datasets/aayushmishra1512/twitchdata>`_.
 For the sake of this tutorial, we slightly process it and provide two version of it.
 You can either recreate this by executing this `processing <https://github.com/Quantco/datajudge/tree/main/docs/source/examples/twitch_upload.py>`_ yourself on the original data or download our processed files (`version 0 <https://github.com/Quantco/datajudge/tree/main/docs/source/examples/twitch_version0.csv>`_ and `version 1 <https://github.com/Quantco/datajudge/tree/main/docs/source/examples/twitch_version1.csv>`_) right away.

-The aforementioned script also populates two tables in a postgres database, in this fashion:
+The aforementioned script also populates two tables in a Postgres database, in this fashion:

 .. code-block:: python